-Mr. Brassington is a Wharton Fellow, serves on the Leadership Council of The University of Pennsylvania’s Abramson Cancer Center, is on the board and Executive Committee of Philadelphia Alliance for Capital and Technology, and on the Board of Trustees at Misericordia University.
-He earned a bachelor’s degree in Computer Science and Mathematics from Misericordia University and a master’s degree in Telecommunications from the University of Pennsylvania.
+Prior to Capgemini, Jonathan was the CEO, Partner, and co-Founder of LiquidHub, a digital transformation company focused on re-imagining engagement.
+Jonathan is a Wharton Fellow, serves on the Leadership Council of The University of Pennsylvania’s Abramson Cancer Center, is on the board and Executive Committee of Philadelphia Alliance for Capital and Technology, and on the Board of Trustees at Misericordia University.
+He earned a bachelor’s degree in computer science and mathematics from Misericordia University and a master’s degree in telecommunications from the University of Pennsylvania.

 Mr. Ric Calvillo (C’90)